awslabs/benchmark-ai/README.md

 ```

 By doing this you submitted a benchmark run to Benchmark AI (which is a [Kubernetes job](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/) by the way),
-the following will be done:
+and the following will be done:

 - The descriptor file is read and validated.
 - BAI submits a job to Kubernetes